 Lifestyle modifications to lower inflammation include a healthier diet, containing anti-inflammatory foods...like more fruits and vegetables, and less animal products, like meats (especially grilled), and dairy.
 Lot's of pure water and beneficial fats, like high quality fish oils, olive oil and nuts.
 Less refined grains, processed foods, canned foods (BPA), preservatives, artificial sweeteners, colors and flavorings (of which most are petroleum based).
 Exercise is good, as long as it is not too strenuous, which can actually cause inflammation.
 Even a couple of 30 minute walks a week has been shown to have a multitude of benefits.
 Sleep is crucial, and a good deep sleep, turn off the TV and phone.
 Lowering your stress levels by meditation, gardening, reading a book at a park...simplifying your life (thanks Thoreau!).

 Curcumin - a constituent of turmeric, has been studied in over 7000 published scientific articles and is known to modulate several important pathways including the ones involved in inflammatory processes.
-Curcumin promotes your body's healthy response to inflammation by inhibiting key inflammatory factors such as NF-kappaB, a protein molecule that acts like an "on-switch" in genes that govern the body's pro-inflammatory responses.
-Curcumin has been shown to exert powerful inhibitory effects on NF-kappaB activation.
-Curcumin also inhibits the metabolism of arachidonic acid, as well as the activities of cyclooxygenase, lipoxygenase, and cytokines (interleukins and tumor necrosis factors).
+Curcumin promotes your body's healthy response to inflammation.
+NF-kappaB, a protein molecule that acts like an "on-switch" in genes that govern the body's pro-inflammatory responses.
+Curcumin is supportive of healthy NF-kappaB activation.
+Curcumin also supports the healthy metabolism of arachidonic acid, as well as the activities of cyclooxygenase, lipoxygenase, and cytokines (interleukins and tumor necrosis factors).
 This is important, because when normal inflammation continues over time and becomes prolonged or chronic, it can cause a multitude of pathologies—including cancers.
-Over two thousand published studies have evaluated the effects of curcumin on many cancers—such as those of the breast, prostate, liver, skin, colon, and lung cancer—by interfering at every stage of the complex sequence of their development, progression, and spread.
-While anticancer drugs often weaken the immune system, curcumin modulates it, serving as an immune-restorer.
-Most of the small randomized controlled trials of curcumin have consistently shown patient improvements in several inflammatory diseases, including psoriasis, irritable bowel syndrome, rheumatoid arthritis, and inflammatory eye disease.
-Curcumin is a powerful herb in lowering C-Reactive Protein, in one clinical trial of 117 patients in 2015, it lowered their C-RP levels over 6 mg/L!
-This result could get many from an elevated C-Reactive Protein number down into optimal levels.
+Over two thousand published studies have evaluated the curcumin in many cancers—such as those of the breast, prostate, liver, skin, colon, and lung cancer.
+While anticancer drugs often weaken the immune system, curcumin modulates it.

 Boswellia - It may surprise you that of the ten leading causes of death in this country—including heart disease, cancer, and diabetes—seven are linked to a single enzyme in your body.
 It's called 5-lipoxygenase or 5-LOX and in excess can create a cascade of dangerous inflammatory conditions throughout your body.
 Everyone is familiar with Cox inhibitors, but very few substances block the opposite pathway of inflammation, LOX.
 5-LOX is the first enzyme in the metabolic pathway leading to the synthesis of leukotrienes, which are harmful inflammatory substances that scientists believe may have a direct influence on a number of disease processes.
 Hundreds of published studies connect leukotrienes to cardiovascular disease, cancer, arthritis, and breathing disorders such as asthma and chronic obstructive pulmonary disease (COPD).
 They have also been implicated in Alzheimer's, inflammatory bowel disease, and osteoporosis.
-Boswellia blocks production of these harmful leukotrienes by blocking the pro-inflammatory 5-LOX, and altering the expression of tumor necrosis factor-alpha (TNF-a), which also plays an important role in chronic inflammation.
-Through its action in blocking 5-LOX, boswellia demonstrates effects that may help combat cancer, atherosclerosis, and asthma by lowering systemic inflammation.
+Boswellia supports healthy levels of leukotrienes by modulating the pro-inflammatory 5-LOX, and tumor necrosis factor-alpha (TNF-a), which also plays an important role in chronic inflammation.

-Omega 3 Fish Oil - It is well known that a diet rich in omega-3s reduces the body's overall burden of inflammation, a fact that gained relevance as scientists discovered the growing role of chronic inflammation in causing the diseases (or symptoms) of aging.
-Fish oil works inside a cell to produce its anti-inflammatory effects.
+Omega 3 Fish Oil - It is well known that a diet rich in omega-3s supports healthy levels of inflammation, a fact that gained relevance as scientists discovered the growing role of chronic inflammation in causing the diseases (or symptoms) of aging.
 Small molecules called resolvins and protectins (think "resolve and protect") were discovered.
 Each of these molecules provides different but overlapping functions in actively resolving inflammation.
 First, they sent out a "stop signal," quickly putting a stop to runaway inflammation.
 Next, they triggered the active resolution of inflammation.
-In other words, having enough omega-3s in your system provides your body with the tools necessary to combat and resolve inflammation almost as soon as it is triggered.
-Fish oil has been shown effective at reducing the inflammatory cytokines that can cause metabolic syndrome, cardiovascular disease, lung disease (asthma & COPD), inflammatory bowel disease, rheumatoid arthritis, cognitive decline, and cancer.
-The association between greater fish oil/omega-3 consumption and reduced systemic inflammation is substantiated by data from several large observational trials.
-In 855 healthy participants from the Health Professionals Follow-Up Study, intake of omega-3 fatty acids was associated with lower plasma levels of markers of TNF-α activity.
-The Nurses’ Health Study I cohort of 727 women revealed lower concentrations of inflammatory markers (including CRP and IL-6) amongst those in the top 20% of omega-3 consumption, when compared to those who consumed least amount.
-In the ATTICA study of over 3000 Greek men and women without any evidence of cardiovascular disease, participants who consumed over 300 g of fish per week had, on average, 33% lower CRP, 33% lower IL-6, and 21% lower TNF-α than participants who did not consume fish.
-In a sample of 5,677 men and women without cardiovascular disease from the Multi-Ethnic Study of Atherosclerosis (MESA) cohort, long-chain omega-3 intake (from fish or supplements) was associated with reduced plasma concentrations of multiple inflammatory markers (including CRP, IL-6, and TNF-α receptor, a measure of TNF-α activity).
+In other words, having enough omega-3s in your system provides your body with the tools necessary to balance inflammation almost as soon as it is triggered.
+The association between greater fish oil/omega-3 consumption and good health is substantiated by data from several large observational trials.

-Vitamin D - Vitamin D appears to exert anti-inflammatory activity by the suppression of pro-inflammatory prostaglandins, and inhibition of the inflammatory mediator NF-κβ.
-Studies suggest vitamin D deficiency may promote inflammation.
+Vitamin D - Studies suggest vitamin D deficiency may promote inflammation.
 Vitamin D deficiencies are more common amongst patients with inflammatory diseases (including rheumatoid arthritis, inflammatory bowel disease, systemic lupus erythematosus, and diabetes) than in healthy individuals.
 They also occur more frequently in populations that are prone to low-level inflammation, such as obese individuals and the elderly.
 Vitamin D levels can drop following surgery (a condition associated with acute inflammation), with a concomitant rise in CRP.
 Low vitamin D status was associated with increased inflammation and elevated CRP.